Useful information, especially if you're traveling to Cambria from the San Francisco Bay Area (page 2 of 2)

 Radio reception along Highway 101 in the Salinas Valley is limited: mostly Spanish and Country.
 You can sometimes pick up listener-supported KKUP, at 91.5 from Cupertino.
 Commercial station KPIG, at 107.5, is often more interesting, playing "Americana" with a slight country flavor.
 Both stations should come in well from Gilroy to (maybe) King City, depending on terrain, though you may not be able to pick up KPIG till you get to Prunedale.
 South of King City on 101, it's back to Spanish and Country.

 When you're near the summit of Highway 46 (west of Santa Rosa/Old Creek), you can pick up our three local stations.
-KPYG 94.9, which is a feed from KPIG.
+KPYG 94.9 is a feed from KPIG.
 (This station was formerly KOTR K-Otter prior to about 2001.)

 In 2003, local station KTEA began operations.
 KTEA plays "Old-Time music for the Central Coast," with a good mix of pop and rock (basically from the early 60s onward).
 Tune in 103.5.